CPQ

 As previously mentioned, following SOX requirements is simply the smart thing to do from a business perspective.
 All publicly-traded companies benefit from compliance by communicating a baseline level of financial assurance, thus promoting investor confidence, stakeholder trust, and market certainty.

-What Is the Impact of SOX Regulations on the Salesforce CPQ Development Process?
+What is the impact of SOX regulations on the Salesforce CPQ development process?

 Not all SOX requirements pertain to the CPQ development process—only those aspects that involve financially impactful data, metadata, or configuration data.
 When dealing with these types of data, the development process must be SOX compliant.